nhtnhanbn/nhtnhanbn.github.io/monash/msa24.md

 Coming off the back of a remarkably close three-ticket election in 2023, this year will see an extraordinary number of tickets nominate candidates compared to recent MSA elections.
 The factions participating in tickets are the Labor Left (under Change), Labor Right (Elevate), Socialist Alternative (Free Palestine, Change), Greens (Regen) and Liberals (Forward).

-The incumbents Change are led by the Labor Left and also includes candidates from the Socialist Alternative for Education (Public Affairs) Officers, one of two Environment and Social Justice Officers and one NUS Delegate.
+The incumbents Change are led by the Labor Left and also includes candidates from the Socialist Alternative for Education (Public Affairs) Officers, one of two Environment and Social Justice Officers, one MSC General Representative and one NUS Delegate.
 Change is running the most candidates of the contesting tickets, with 88 across all positions except Indigenous Officer and the Student Affairs Committee (in which Free Palestine has nominated).
 An item of trivia about the Change candidate for Treasurer is that they feature in one of the few [documented stacks](/radmon) in recent Monash history.

 Elevate, which could be considered successors of the previously dominant Together ticket, is organised by a coalition of subfactions of the Labor Right.
 Running 86 candidates across all positions except Indigenous Officer and the Queer and D&C Officers and Committees, Elevate will compete directly against Change in the vast majority of elections.